Kylie Jenner Is Officially Back To Her Regularly Scheduled Programming

 Yeezy garb or not, it's not too surprising that Jenner is back to making waves in the public eye.
 After all, she's learned a lot from the big sis Kim Kardashian, who somehow manages to juggle her business, her three children, and her marriage all while convincing people that Matrix-looking glasses are actually pretty chic.

 The parents aren't the only successful ones.
 Chicago West was recently named an honorary member of the Chicago Bulls, and she isn't even two months old yet.
-At the rate this family is going, we wouldn't be surprised if baby Stormi has a line of her own fanny packs by her first birthday.
+At the rate this family is going, we wouldn't be surprised if baby Stormi has a line of her own bum bag range by her first birthday.

 Related Video: